Addition of SNS-301 to Checkpoint Inhibitor Treatment in Metastatic/Recurrent SCCHN

 - Have a life expectancy of ≥ 3 months.

-- Be willing to provide a pre-treatment tissue sample.
+- Be willing to provide a pre-treatment tissue sample (archived or fresh).

 - Demonstrate adequate organ function: hematological, renal, hepatic, coagulation parameters.